veganaize/closure-compiler/JS-Modules.md

 ## Restrictions

-A module is recognized by its export mechanism.
+CommonJS and Goog modules are recognized by its export mechanism.
+ES6 modules are recognized be either the `import` or `export` keyword.
 A single file can only use one type of export.
 The following statements must not be mixed in the same file:

- * ES6 export: `export default Foo // and variants`
+ * ES6 export: `export default Foo // and variants` or `import foo from '/path/to/module'`
  * CommonJS export: `module.exports = Foo` and `export.Foo = Foo`;
  * goog.module: `goog.module('foo'); export.Foo = Foo;`